johnnyquest/shellkins/README.md

 shellkins
 =========

-bunch of command-line tools, (vfx) productivity
+A random bunch of command-line tools for (VFX) productivity.

 Uses bash as shell.

-Functions include:
+Functions include --

 General:

 - quickly open a folder in the default file manager app

 - (TODO) find a project folder specified by a "lazy path" and go (cd) there

 - convert a Windows path string on the clipboard to a Linux one (slash turning)

 Houdini:

 - open an image sequence in MPlay by specifying a single file (auto-detection of frame range)

 - runs any ROP as a batch process, with all outputs timestamped and logged

 - (TODO) Houdini .hip equivalents of: ls (list), du (disk usage)

 Misc:

 - a bashrc config file (to be sourced from .bashrc)